catli/student_lesson_autogeneration/README.md

 #### GRU Model
 I selected the GRU model, bedcause it can transfer memory from previous input steps to future steps.
 Below is a diagram representing how the GRU cell at each step works.
-At time step $t$, the model input the input $$x_t$$, a hidden layer from the previous $$h_(t-1)$$.
+At time step $t$, the model input the input _x<sub>t</sub>_, a hidden layer from the previous _h<sub>t-1</sub>_.
 The hidden layer represents the memory passed from previous sessions.
-The update gate $$z_t$$ is then used to decide what to keep and what to throw out.
+The update gate _z<sub>t</sub>_ is then used to decide what to keep and what to throw out.

 ![alt text](png/gru_colah.png "source: Chris Colah's blog post")